hannobraun/hanno.braun-odw.eu/content/notes/notebook/index.md

 These notebooks were an open source hardware product (emphasis on *open source*, less so on the *hard* part).
 I collected all documentation on how to source materials and how to build them in a GitHub repository: {{ ext_link(text="https://github.com/hannobraun/notebooks", url="https://github.com/hannobraun/notebooks") }}

+I also posted <a href="/updates/">updates about about the process on this site</a>, whenever I made a bit of progress that I wanted to share.

 I eventually stopped making them.
 I didn't have the right tools, which made the process hard to control, tedious, and eventually frustrating.
 I didn't want to invest any more in tooling (either in the form of money or labor), so I decided to call it quits.

 Overall, it was a fun experiment on how to manufacture a specific kind of product.
 I even sold a few, which was a nice feeling.
 I hope to eventually repeat that, but probably with something else.